upkie/upkie/docs/dev-notes.md

 [TOC]

-## Controlling your own wheeled-biped {#dev-custom-wheeled-biped}
+## Custom hardware {#custom-hardware}

-Upkie's motion control software can applied to your own wheeled-biped as long as you use the same mjbots actuators and electronics.
+Upkie's motion control software can apply to other wheeled-biped robots with different hardware, as long as they use the same mjbots actuators and electronics.
 When making a custom robot, the step by step instructions from the Wiki should work, replacing of course Step 2 on 3D printing with your own parts.
-The Raspberry Pi setup and electronics testing will be the same.
-This section details the requirements to be able to run the motion control software.
+The Raspberry Pi setup and electronics testing will be the unchanged.
+This section details the requirements to be able to pass the [motion control software step](https://github.com/upkie/upkie/wiki/5%29-Motion-control-software).
 See also [#517](https://github.com/orgs/upkie/discussions/517).

 ### URDF requirements